Teach Fishing

 • Camp staff

-Basic Fishing classes introduce participants to: equipment, knot tying and tackle assembly; casting and fishing skills; fish ID and habitats; regulations and ethics; and safety and stewardship.
+Basic Fishing classes to introduce participants to: equipment, knot tying and tackle assembly; casting and fishing skills; fish ID and habitats; regulations and ethics; and safety and stewardship

-Advanced Fishing classes provide more advanced experiences in both fresh and saltwater fishing, as well as information about both fresh and saltwater aquatic environments.
+Advanced Fishing classes to provide more advanced experiences in both fresh and saltwater fishing, as well as information about both fresh and saltwater aquatic environments

-Basic Fly Fishing is an introduction for children (ages 10 and older) and adults to become familiar with: fly rods and reels; tackle assembly; flies and fly tying; proper casting techniques; aquatic habitats; regulations and ethics; safety and stewardship.
+Basic Fly Fishing classes - an introduction for youth and adults to become familiar with fly rods and reels; tackle assembly; flies and fly tying; proper casting techniques; aquatic habitats; regulations and ethics; safety and stewardship

-Intermediate Fly Fishing provides additional knowledge and skills.
-Children (ages 10 and older) and adults learn to: identify fish and fish habitats, tie fly fishing knots and flies, understand fishing regulations, properly handle fish and cast safely.
+Intermediate Fly Fishing classes to provide additional knowledge and skills.
+Youth and adults learn to: identify fish and fish habitats, tie fly fishing knots and flies, understand fishing regulations, properly handle fish and cast safely.

 Please see the calendar to find upcoming fishing classes and events in your area.